JKWA/funx/lib/eq/usage-rules.md

 ## Key Rules

+- **IMPLEMENT PROTOCOL** for domain's default equality (whatever makes business sense)
+- **USE CUSTOM EQ** when you need different equality for specific operations
 - **MUST implement both** `eq?/2` and `not_eq?/2` (no optional defaults)
 - **Best practice**: `not_eq?(a, b) = not eq?(a, b)`
 - Use `contramap/2` to transform inputs before comparison
 - Use monoid functions for composition: `append_all/any`, `concat_all/any`
-- Prefer `Eq.Utils.eq?(a, b, custom_eq)` pattern
+- Pattern: Protocol for defaults, Utils injection for flexibility

 ## When to Use

-- Domain equality (compare by ID, not all fields)
+- **Protocol implementation**: When you need domain's default equality (whatever makes business sense, not structural equality)
+- **Custom Eq injection**: When you need different equality for specific contexts
-- Deduplication with `Funx.List.uniq/2`
+- Deduplication with `Funx.List.uniq/2` (protocol default or custom)
 - Set operations (`union`, `intersection`, etc.)
-- Custom filtering logic
+- Context-specific filtering and comparison logic

 ## Anti-Patterns